zpainter/iassist/content/about/iassist-constitution-proposed-revision-2022.md

 Members at Large shall:

-(i) participate in the Business Meeting of the General Assembly and as a voting member of the Administrative Committee, and in any other business carried out via the Administrative Committee’s email and/or online conferencing throughout the year;
+(i) participate in the Business Meeting of the General Assembly and as a voting member of the Administrative Committee, and in any other business carried out via the Administrative Committee's email and/or online conferencing throughout the year;

 (ii) provide input and support to IASSIST by providing ideas, feedback, and interests from the point of view of their region;